-8.1 If the number of applicants within any of the above oversubscription criteria exceeds the number of places available at the school and a tie-break is necessary to determine which child is admitted, the child living closest to the school will be given priority for admission.
-Random allocation undertaken by Cheshire West and Chester Council will be used as a tie-break to decide who has highest priority for admission if the distance between a child's home and the school is equidistant in any two or more cases.
-Where random allocation is used to determine admission in these circumstances, it will be supervised by someone independent of the school."
-Distance from home to the school will be measured using the National Land and Property Gazetteer (NLPG) which measures in a straight line from the School's coordinate point to the coordinate point for the child's home address in miles.
+- 8.1 If the number of applicants within any of the above oversubscription criteria exceeds the number of places available at the school and a tie-break is necessary to determine which child is admitted, the child living closest to the school will be given priority for admission.
+Random allocation undertaken by CWAC/HBC will be used as a tie-break to decide who has highest priority for admission if the distance between a child's home and the school is equidistant in any two or more cases.
+Where random allocation is used to determine admission in these circumstances, it will be supervised by someone independent of the school. - 2.
+Where there are more applications than places remaining, the order in which remaining places will be allocated will be determined by the distance between the child's home address (as defined in section 7 of this policy) and the School, with those living nearest receiving highest priority.
+Distance will be measured using the National Land and Property Gazetteer (NLPG) which measures in a straight line from the School's coordinate point to the coordinate point for the child's home address in miles.
 Parents should note that, while distance measuring software available online may give them a rough idea as to the distance involved, it will not be as accurate as the dedicated software used by Cheshire West and Chester Council.
 Where the child lives in a multi-dwelling building (for example, an apartment block), distance will be measured from same point in the building so that the distance will be the same for all children living there.
-Where a child lives at two addresses with parents with shared parental responsibility the distance shall be calculated using the 'Home Address' definition as set out in section 7 of this policy.
+Where two or more children live an equal distance from the School (including where they live in the same multi-dwelling building), the order in which places are allocated will be determined by random allocation supervised by someone who is independent of the School.